holymoly/api/README.md

 ## What it does

-  + query mariadb for existing databases `http://localhost:8000/databases`
+  + query postgres for existing databases `http://localhost:8000/databases`
   + uses winston for logging
   + log output seperated by module (auth, routes, db, logger)
   + basic authentication on `http://localhost:8000/login` to receive a cookie